docker/docs/engine/install/binaries.md

     $ tar xzvf /path/to/<FILE>.tar.gz
     ```

-3. Clear the extended attributes to allow it to be run.
+3. Clear the extended attributes to allow it run.

     In case executing `docker/docker` you get the error message: *'docker' is*
     *damaged and cannot be opened.
 You should move it to the bin.*